 Our vision is that everybody has the opportunity to be welcomed to take part in our club, to participate fully, to grow and develop and to be inspired to keep a lifelong engagement with our club and with the Gaelic Athletic Association.

-We are a volunteer organisation promoting Gaelic games and Irish culture, and are always keen to hear from new players and supporters who wish to get involved in the club.
-We are a volunteer led organisation, and all our members play and engage in our games as amateurs.
+We are a volunteer led organisation with an aim to promoting Gaelic games and Irish culture in the London community.
+We are always keen to hear from new players and supporters who wish to get involved in the club.

-There has always been a strong Irish presence in north London, particularly in Camden and Islington, and there has been a GAA presence here over many years.
+North London has always had a strong Irish connection, particularly in Camden and Islington, and there has been a GAA presence here over many years.
 After Holloway Gaels GFC ceased to exist some years ago, there was a large football-shaped void left amongst the Irish community in this part of London.

-Club Chairman, Conor McGinn, explained how the name Éire Óg, was chosen: “We had gone through several different options but none seemed to be hitting the mark.
+One of our founding members, the club’s life president, Conor McGinn explained how the name Éire Óg, was chosen: “We had gone through several different options but none seemed to be hitting the mark.
 Then we thought about why we were doing this and what we wanted to achieve. Éire Óg, meaning ‘Young Ireland’, was originally the name for the group of men who were the early instigators of a cultural revival and awakening of national consciousness that was about pride in Ireland and Irishness.
 Rooted in that ‘Young Irelanders’ tradition, we also thought about the ‘Young Irish’ of today and the fact that we wanted our club to be home for them, whether they are the young Irish men and women who are emigrating or those young 2nd generation Irish who have been born here in London and want to express their identity through our national games.
 So Éire Óg sums up who we are and what we are about.”